meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 1. Motivation
 2. Business rules
 3. Use cases
-4. Data model

 ## Motivation

->The site contains a variety of users with a vast wealth of knowledge.
+The site contains a variety of users with a vast wealth of knowledge.
 The wiki is a place where users can put their knowledge to work, and write articles for users to use.
 These may be supplementary to other documents on the site, or standalone documents such as guides.

 ## Business rules

-> * Articles must be able to be read/write locked based on user class.
+* Articles must be able to be read/write locked based on user class.
-> * Users with the wiki administration permission must have full access to all articles.
+* Users with the wiki administration permission must have full access to all articles.
-> * Article creation must be associated with a permission.
+* Article creation must be associated with a permission.
-> * Duplicate aliases, tags, and dedicated terms must be unique and not empty.
+* Aliases, tags, and dedicated terms must be unique.
+* Articles must have a revision history, with the ability to roll back to a previous revision by a user with the wiki administration permission.
+* Articles must be able to be commented on, and it must be associated with a permission.

 ## Use cases